Best Crypto Cards in Turkey (2026)

 The enacted Digital Assets Law (Law No. 7518) focused on licensing and oversight, not taxation.
 As of early 2026, there is no specific crypto tax, but a transaction tax is considered possible in 2026.
 Draft proposals have considered a flat 10-20% capital gains tax on crypto disposals, potentially with an annual exemption threshold.

-Some tax advisors recommend voluntary reporting of significant gains under general income provisions (Article 37 on commercial income).
+Some tax advisors recommend voluntary reporting of large gains under general income provisions (Article 37 on commercial income).
 Future taxation could include retroactive provisions covering recent years, though retroactive taxation is constitutionally challenged.

 | Cashback Type | When Received | When Spent via Card | Total Tax Burden |